tytydraco/yessleep/out/I_found_a_note_that_I_dont_remember_writing.md

 **Don’t look under the bed.**

 I peeled it off the mirror and looked down at it.
 It was in my handwriting—my sloppy, chicken-scratch handwriting.
-More sloppy than usual, like I’d been in a rush writing it.
+More sloppy than usual, like I’d been in a rush.
 I turned it over in my hands, confused.

 *Don’t look under the bed?*